Kelsey Brey

 Kristen Popper, LCSW, completed her MSW at New York University and provides individual and couples psychotherapy as a Fellow at the Psychotherapy Institute of Back Bay (PIBB).
 Prior to joining PIBB, she worked in hospital and outpatient settings with adults of all ages facing a variety of challenges including depression, anxiety, trauma, grief, relationship challenges, and chronic physical illness.
 Kristen also trained as a Fellow at the Boston Institute for Psychotherapy.

-Jessica Beliles Prevost, LCSW, completed her graduate training at The Smith College School for Social Work and provides psychotherapy to individuals and couples at the Psychotherapy Institute of Back Bay.
+Jessica Prevost, LCSW, completed her graduate training at The Smith College School for Social Work and provides psychotherapy to individuals and couples at the Psychotherapy Institute of Back Bay.
 Jessica has experience working with people seeking therapy for a wide variety of reasons including relationship issues, grief, eating disorders, psychosis, and trauma (both interpersonal and systemic).
-In addition to her work as a fellow at PIBB, Jessica is an outpatient clinician at The Edinburg Center.
+In addition to her work as a fellow at PIBB, Jessica is a psychotherapist at Reid Psychology Group.

 Emily Schweitzer